 It wasn’t just my diet that changed when I became a vegan

-The first sign that there was something wrong between George* and I was when we went grocery shopping.
+The first sign that there was something wrong between me and George* was when we went grocery shopping.

-Ever since becoming vegan one and a half years ago, supermarkets had taken on a whole new dimension: I could wipe out whole aisles entirely, while other pockets of the store that some might only glaze their eyes over had instantly become a lifeline.
+Ever since becoming vegan a year and a half ago, supermarkets had taken on a whole new dimension: I could wipe out whole aisles entirely, while other pockets of the store that some might only glaze their eyes over had instantly become a lifeline.

 But this spring afternoon when the Jacaranda trees were in bloom, purpling an overcast day, all I saw was the tray of prosciutto that George shoved in my face.

 It’s been a long time since I’ve eaten any type of meat, and I was certainly never fond of prosciutto.
 But what made it all the more revolting was that someone I thought was my friend — a close and true friend — would do something so crass and offensive.